 Ingredient matches for Rifampin

-Rifampin (USAN) is also known as Rifampicin (Rec.INN)
+Rifampin (USAN) is known as Rifampin in the US.

 |USAN||United States Adopted Name|